 Coordinator Sharon Kwok Opens in new window

-Description From 2016 this unit replaced by 102357 - Ethics and Diversity in Research and Therapy for students enrolled in 4595-Master of Art Therapy only.
-This unit provides foundational skills and knowledge for research in the Social Sciences including contemporary developments such as digital and online research.
+Description From 2016 this subject replaced by 102357 - Ethics and Diversity in Research and Therapy for students enrolled in 4595-Master of Art Therapy only.
+This subject provides foundational skills and knowledge for research in the Social Sciences including contemporary developments such as digital and online research.
 It introduces key research concepts of epistemology, ethics, theory and methodology drawing on different fields of studies within the Social Sciences.
-The unit canvasses critical debates and approaches to research in the Social Sciences; the processes by which knowledge is created through research; and the purposes to which knowledge is applied in the Social Sciences.
-Finally, the unit focusses on developing student's skills and knowledge for developing research questions and research proposals.
+The subject canvasses critical debates and approaches to research in the Social Sciences; the processes by which knowledge is created through research; and the purposes to which knowledge is applied in the Social Sciences.
+Finally, the subject focusses on developing student's skills and knowledge for developing research questions and research proposals.

 School Social Sciences